Today's Bible Reading: Matthew 26

 Reflecting and Thinking

 Jesus the Messiah came to die -- this is Matthew's summary of the second half of Jesus' ministry.
 In his death and the shedding of his blood, Jesus established a covenant of forgiveness.
 The covenant, established by blood, is "for the forgiveness" of sins.
 This is an interesting phrase; its meaning has been much discussed.
-It is the same phrase as in Acts 2:38 where some say it means "because of the forgiveness" of sins.
+The same phrase appears in Acts 2:38 where some say it means "because of the forgiveness" of sins.
 The phrase occurs three other times in the New Testament (see Mark 1:4; Luke 3:3; 24:47).
 A quick reading of the other passages where the phrase occurs suggests that forgiveness is the result, not a preexisting condition.
 Certainly Jesus did not shed his blood because sins had already been forgiven.

 The New Testament covenant, established by the shedding of Jesus' blood, is the basis of God's forgiveness of sins.
 This covenant and the sacrifice that established it were remembered weekly by the early church in the Lord's Supper.
 Only those in the covenant can experience covenant benefits.
 One can also describe this as the kingdom covenant, for it is the basis of Jesus' kingdom.
 Appropriating the saving blood of Jesus in our lives provides forgiveness; it also ushers us into the kingdom of the King.

 To what extent have you previously connected forgiveness and the covenant in your study and thinking?
 In your previous Bible studies, have you connected forgiveness and Jesus' blood?
-Have you connected the covenant and the Lord's Supper in the early church?
-(Study the passages mentioned above, including today's text, and consider whether they point toward a future forgiveness or a past forgiveness already accomplished.)
+Have you seen the connection between the covenant and the Lord's Supper in the early church?
+(Study the passages mentioned above, including today's selected text, and consider whether they point toward a future forgiveness or a past forgiveness already accomplished.)